AustinMichaelColeman/Type-on-Strap/_posts/2018-07-15-creating-a-virtual-time-capsule-in-solidity.md

 excerpt_separator: <!--more-->
 ---

 One of the coolest parts of Solidity is you can create functions that control and manipulate the ether cryptocurrency.
 When you mark a function as `payable`, it means the function can receive the ether cryptocurrency.
 Code itself can control value, with any `owner` that we want to specify with our imagination.
 Additionally, certain aspects of time can be relied upon without having to trust any single entity, only the network itself.
-In this example, we will manually a contract that locks the ether given to it for a certain amount of time.
+In this example, we will create a contract that locks the ether given to it for a certain amount of time.
 Once the time has elapsed, the `owner` can get the ether back out.
 This is just a start to get you familiar with the syntax, but with your creativity and imagination you could make something much cooler.

 <!--more-->